-David Bowie's Lazarus, Starring Michael C. Hall, Extends Premiere Run Again
+David Bowie's Lazarus, Starring Michael C. Hall, Extends World-Premiere Run

-The New York Theatre Workshop production of David Bowie and Enda Walsh's new musical Lazarus has been extended again.
-The show will now play through January 20, after beginning performances November 18.
-The production, directed by Ivo van Hove, opens tonight, December 7.
+After its initially announced run sold out in a matter of hours, New York Theatre Workshop has extended its production of David Bowie and Enda Walsh's new musical Lazarus for an additional three weeks.
+The show will now run through January 17, after beginning previews November 18.
+Opening night is set for December 7.

-Leading the company is Michael C. Hall (Hedwig and the Angry Inch, Dexter), alongside Tony Award nominee Cristin Milioti (Once), Michael Esper (The Last Ship), Krystina Alabado (American Idiot), Sophia Anne Caruso (The Sound of Music: Live), Nicholas Christopher (Whorl Inside a Loop), Lynn Craig (Bloody Bloody Andrew Jackson), Bobby Moreno (Year of the Rooster), Krista Pioppi (Spring Awakening national tour), Charlie Pollock (The Wild Party), and Brynn Williams (Bye Bye Birdie).
+Leading the company are the previously announced Michael C. Hall (Hedwig and the Angry Inch, Dexter), alongside Tony Award nominee Cristin Milioti (Once), Michael Esper (The Last Ship), Krystina Alabado (American Idiot), Sophia Anne Caruso (The Sound of Music: Live), Nicholas Christopher (Whorl Inside a Loop), Lynn Craig (Bloody Bloody Andrew Jackson), Bobby Moreno (Year of the Rooster), Krista Pioppi (Spring Awakening national tour), Charlie Pollock (The Wild Party), and Brynn Williams (Bye Bye Birdie).

 The work centers on Thomas Newton (Hall), an extraterrestrial who lands on Earth while looking for ways to send water to his drought-plagued planet.
 Bowie famously played the role in Nicolas Roeg's 1976 screen adaptation, but he will not appear in the stage production.